-Huma is the alias of Barcelona based experimental musician Andrés Satué.
+Huma is the alias of Barcelona-based experimental musician Andrés Satué.
 His latest release, titled Emergence (Hedonic Reversal, 2021), is an experiment in the irregular rhythmic, textural or physical qualities of sounds engaging with one another.
-The chaotic nature of these sounds colliding allows for the emergence of atypical rhythms, ones in which preconceived notions of a linear structure are supplanted in favour of melodies and patterns borne from dissonant sound.
+The chaotic nature of these sounds colliding allows for the emergence of atypical rhythms in which preconceived notions of a linear structure are supplanted in favour of melodies and patterns borne from the dissonant sound.

 Inspired by emergence theory, the state of being where a collection of parts form an entity with properties not held by the individual parts alone, this new release is an exercise is finding musicality in abstract sound.
-Like sonic sculptures brought to life, the samples and textures created have an isolated sense of being – actors in a play, they combine to form the narrative of the composition.
-Addressed as a story told in abstracts, Emergence avoids many direct references to sonic contemporaries in favour of adopting its own diverse, attune uncanny, sonic pallete.
+Like sonic sculptures brought to life, the samples and textures created have an isolated sense of being – actors in a play; they combine to form the composition’s narrative.
+Addressed as a story told in abstracts, Emergence avoids many direct references to sonic contemporaries in favour of adopting its own diverse, attuned uncanny, sonic palette.

-With Emergence, maybe is most interesting to consider it as point A, with the listener’s interpretation as point B. The compositions we hear on the record are made up of oftentimes unrelated or clashing sounds, individual players interacting with one another.
-The composition emerges from this interaction, and as we hear it, we break it down once more into its parts.
-A separate emergence happens, whereby the electrical impulses in our brain tell our bodies how to react and from this, our interpretation is formed.
-The idea that our consciousness, our ability to pull apart the theory or the music it inspired, is entwined in it before we begin.
+With Emergence, maybe it is most interesting to consider it as point A, with the listener’s interpretation as point B. The compositions we hear on the record are often unrelated or clashing sounds, individual players interacting with one another.
+The composition emerges from this interaction, and as we hear it, we break it down again into its parts.
+A separate emergence happens, whereby the electrical impulses in our brain tell our bodies how to react, and our interpretation is formed from this.
+Our consciousness, our ability to pull apart the theory or the music it inspired, is entwined in it before we begin.